UPPMAX/uppmax_intro_python/docs/afternoon_session/variables_expressions_and_statements_2.md

     * Find and use the operator for exponentiation
     * Practice the modulo operator
     * Practice converting a simple text question to Python code
-    * Learn how to ask a user for input
-    * Use input in a calculation

 ???- question "For teachers"